-A Lustre file system consists of four major components:
+A Lustre filesystem consists of four major components:

 - Management Server

-- Meta Data Target
+- Metadata Target

 - Object Storage Targets

 - Lustre clients

-Lustre clients provide remote access a Lustre file system.
-The file system is served jointly by the Object Storage Targets (OSTs) for file contents and the Meta Data Target (MDT) for file meta data (directory structure, file size, and so on).
+Lustre clients provide remote access to a Lustre filesystem.
+The filesystem is served jointly by the Object Storage Targets (OSTs) for file contents and the Metadata Target (MDT) for file metadata (directory structure, file size, and so on).

-A single Lustre file system may have multiple OSTs, each serving a subset of the file data.
+A single Lustre filesystem may have multiple OSTs, each serving a subset of the file data.
 There is not necessarily a 1:1 correspondence between a file and an OST; a file may be spread over many OSTs to optimize performance.
-Each OST and the MDT may have a failover partner to provide access to the backend storage if the server node fails.
-Figure 1 shows the expected interactions between servers and clients in a Lustre file system.
+Each OST and the MDT may have a failover partner to provide access to the back-end storage if the server node fails.
+FIGURE 1-1 shows the expected interactions between servers and clients in a Lustre filesystem.

-Figure 1 Scaling with clustered metadata servers
+FIGURE 1-1 Scaling with clustered metadata servers